|EM-20022 REV 2|

-These temporary instructions, while in effect, replace our subregulatory instructions for the acceptance of claimants’ signatures on the notice of appointment (e.g., SSA-1696) and the fee agreement.
+These temporary instructions, while in effect, replace our subregulatory wet signature requirement for the written notice of appointment (e.g., SSA-1696) and the fee agreement.

-We accept copies of the notice of appointment and other representational documents in person, as well as by mail, analog fax, eFax and the iAppeals and Electronic Records Express (ERE) portals.
+We currently accept copies of the notice of appointment and other representational documents in person, as well as by mail, analog fax, eFax, and the iAppeals, and Electronic Records Express (ERE) portals.
 We also accept the online SSA-1696 submission (e1696) via the Adobe Sign business process.

-NOTE: Appointed representatives and other individuals can find dedicated numbers to fax their documents electronically (eFax) at the Social Security’s Office locator at https://www.ssa.gov/locator/ (under the “Locate An Office By Zip” tab).
-Representatives can also obtain these numbers by calling us at 1(800) 772-1213.
+NOTE: Representatives and other individuals can find dedicated numbers to fax their documents electronically (eFax) using Social Security’s Office locator accessible at https://www.ssa.gov/locator/ (under the “Locate An Office By Zip” tab), or by calling us at 1-800-772-1213.
 Technicians (e.g., N8NN agents) can also locate these numbers in the Detailed Office/Organization Resource System (DOORS).